Robert Maaskant: Managerial career

-A former assistant at Go Ahead Eagles and Zwolle, Maaskant was named head coach of RBC Roosendaal for the 1999–2000 season.
-He worked there for three years, before joining Go Ahead Eagles.
-Maaskant worked in Deventer for seven months, came back to Roosendaal, and then moved on to Willem II in the summer of 2004.
-He was sacked on 21 November 2005 and replaced by Kees Zwamborn.
-On 4 January 2006, Maaskant was re-instated as the manager of RBC Roosendaal, as the successor of Dolf Roks.
-Maaskant was sacked in 2007 and signed a one-year contract with MVV Maastricht for the 2007–08 season with an option to extend it for two more years.
-In February 2008, he left MVV and signed for NAC Breda to be the auxiliary coach of Ernie Brandts.
-In the summer of the same year, as soon as Brandts left the Bredase club, Maaskant took the spot.
+A former assistant coach at Go Ahead Eagles and Zwolle, Maaskant was appointed head coach of RBC Roosendaal for the 1999–2000 season.
+He remained in charge for three years before joining Go Ahead Eagles.
+After a seven-month stint in Deventer, he returned to RBC Roosendaal before moving to Willem II in the summer of 2004.
+He was dismissed on 21 November 2005 and replaced by Kees Zwamborn.

+On 4 January 2006, Maaskant returned to RBC Roosendaal as head coach, succeeding Dolf Roks.
+He was dismissed in 2007 and subsequently signed a one-year contract with MVV Maastricht for the 2007–08 season, with an option to extend for two additional years.
+In February 2008, he left MVV to join NAC Breda as an assistant to Ernie Brandts.
+Following Brandts' departure later that year, Maaskant was appointed head coach.

-Maaskant had two rather successful seasons at NAC Breda.
-In the first season, NAC qualified for the UEFA Cup.
-In Maaskant's second season at NAC, the club nearly missed play-offs for the UEFA Cup.
-From May 2010 onwards, it appeared that NAC had financial problems.
-Directly afterwards, he raised his concerns via the press and Maaskant wasn't able to afford new players.
+Maaskant had two relatively successful seasons at NAC Breda.
+In his first season, the club qualified for the UEFA Cup.
+In his second season, NAC narrowly missed out on the play-offs for a UEFA Cup spot.
+From May 2010 onward, financial difficulties at the club became apparent.
+Shortly after, Maaskant voiced his concerns publicly, but budget constraints prevented him from signing new players.

 On 21 August 2010, NAC and Maaskant made public that he would leave NAC Breda for Polish football club Wisła Kraków, signing a two-year deal.
 Maaskant won the Polish championship in his first season at Wisła Kraków.
 However, he missed the qualification to the 2011–12 UEFA Champions League group stage.
 On 7 November 2011, a day after Wisła's first away loss against city rival Cracovia since 28 years, Wisła Kraków announced that they had parted ways with Maaskant.

 On 1 May 2012, Maaskant joined Texas Dutch Lions as an advisor and head coach.

 On 23 May 2012, Maaskant signed as head coach for Groningen.
 This was possible because of a clause in his Dutch Lions contract, that allowed him to leave early.

 Groningen announced on 11 March 2013 that it would not be renewing its one-year contract with Maaskant.

-In June 2013, Maaskant signed a one and a half-year contract with Belarusian side Dinamo Minsk.
+In June 2013, Maaskant signed a one-and-a-half-year contract with Belarusian side Dinamo Minsk.

 In January 2014, Maaskant signed a one-year contract with the Columbus Crew in the Major League Soccer to be their assistant coach.

 On 2 January 2015, it was announced that Maaskant had returned as head coach of Eredivisie side NAC Breda.

 On 25 March 2017, Maaskant was appointed manager of Go Ahead Eagles for the remainder of the 2016–17 season.

 Maaskant was appointed director of football at Almere City on 24 March 2018.
-He left the position at the end of the 2018–19 season to become manager of VVV-Venlo.
+He left the position at the end of the 2018–19 season to become manager of VVV-Venlo, but got laid of due to bad results on 11 November 2019.

+On 11 February 2025, Maaskant was appointed head coach of Helmond Sport, marking his return to management after a hiatus of more than five years.